 Free clinics in Bay County - There are two centers that do offer free medical care to income qualified patients, however the hours are limited and appointments are needed.
 The locations are 3101 West Hwy 98, Panama City, Florida 32401, (call (850) 785-1419) as well as 237-E West 15th Street, Panama City, FL 32401, (telephone (850) 215-8200).

-Food assistance programs and banks in Bay County FL
+Free food assistance programs and pantries in Bay County FL

 The leading agency to contact is the Bay Area Food Bank.
 The charity organization is involved in providing nutritious free groceries and food to local churches, member organizations, the low income and special programs that meet the challenge of feeding people who are hungry due to personal crisis or disaster situations.
 So in effect they partner with many local charities and organizations.
 (850)626-1332